input-output-hk/essential-cardano-content/content/glossary/shelley.md

 image_text: ""
 ---

-**Shelley**: the second phase of Cardano development in which network decentralization was delivered in 2021.
+The second phase of Cardano development in which network decentralization was delivered in 2021.